Legal secretaries enjoy a varied and challenging career supporting the needs of a legal office.

 Proven legal secretaries have good career opportunities and can progress to become senior secretary, office manager or personal/executive assistant.

-Start your career as a legal secretary and check out the opportunities we have on offer.
+Start your career as a legal secretary and check out our latest legal jobs.

 Find out what you're worth with our annual Salary Survey.